trust-net/go-trust-net/README.md

 * Applications as "second-class" citizen
 * Single ledger network as the applications controller

-Above properties make it very difficult, if not impossible, to build **decentralized enterprise applications** that require following:
+Above properties make it very difficult, if not impossible, to build **decentralized native applications** that require following:
 * a strong and well known identity of the user
 * application level privacy and encryption of transactions
 * DLT support in native applications
 * multi-network applications

-This is the reason TrustNet was created and designed from ground up _"DLT stack as a library"_, making it possible to build DLT support into native applications.
+This is the reason TrustNet was created and designed from ground up _"DLT stack as a library"_, making it possible to build DLT based native applications.

 ## What TrustNet Does?
 **For Users:**